darktable-org/dtdocs/content/contributing/translations-setup.md

 1. The docs are primarily maintained in English in the .md files present in `content/*.md`.
 2. From there a POT file (`po/content.pot`) of all *translatable* strings is maintained.
 3. Weblate maintains each language's individual PO files (`po/content.{lang}.po`) which contain the *translated* strings.
-4. Upon deployment of the docs language-specific .md-files are generated using `generate-translations.sh` which hugo then renders to .html files and the epub and PDF variants.
+4. Upon deployment of the docs, language-specific .md-files are generated using `generate-translations.sh` which hugo then renders to .html files and the EPUB and PDF variants.

 ## GitHub to Weblate: source string synchronisation